Everything you need

 Script sandboxes from CI and subscribe to lifecycle / hibernation events.

-Free tier includes $5.40/month of usage credit.
-No credit card.
-Self-host with Apache-2.0 anytime.
+Free tier with $5.40/mo usage credit.
+No card.
+Apache-2.0.